yuvalmesika/HomeAssistant-EKON-iAircon/README.md

-# NOTE THIS IS NOT FULLY TESTED, NO RESPONSIBILITY WHATSOEVER
+# NOTE THIS IS NOT FULLY TESTED, NO RESPONSIBILITY WHATSOEVER - READ Fully before installing
 Using this component may effect your hass installation stability, may report falsly the state of your HVAC, commands may seem to be working but they might not (such situation where u think you turned off the ac, but it didn't)

 IT MIGHT ALSO MESS APP THE REGULAR APP USAGE.
 In this case, you should remove the component and restart the iAircon box either by disconnecting it from the supply of the of the AC Controller and reconnect (i.e. the phone cord that doesn't go to the screen).
 Or by triping the switch in the electrical panel.

+**The integration was only tested against ["Airconet" from Ekon] (https://play.google.com/store/apps/details?id=com.ekon.airconet.app) ("Main EKON Server") And has not been tested for "Tadiran connect" app ("Tadiran server").** For switching the app, follow the guidnce below.

 # What types of HVACs? / ACs?
 Short: Tadiran mini-central ACs, other iAircon/EKON/Airconet Based ACs